How Net Revenue Management (NRM) Boosts Efficiency and Profitability

 The 4 P’s of marketing help us to choose a strategy to focus; Product, Place, Price and Promotion.
 This might be improved further to be RAPPP; Range, Availability, Price, Placement, and Promotions.
 Similar.
 Maybe this term is more easily understood by Category Managers.

 In the next row, we see ‘SPAIN’.
 The soft skills are key to making it all happen.
 Without the ‘people’ element, nothing will happen.
 As Jack Ma, the Chairman of Alibaba said, ‘We need to focus on things that machines cannot do, like teamwork, and influence’.
-The key soft skills for managing and implementing NRM are:
+The key soft skills for managing and implementing Net Revenue Management are:

 - Selling Skills – Once we have identified a new product for the category.
 We need to be able to sell it to the Buyer.